muthuspark/annual-reports/content/posts/gravita-india-ltd.md

 ## Cash Management
 ### Cash Flow and Liquidity Analysis
-Okay, I will perform a detailed cash flow analysis of Gravita India Limited, based solely on the provided financial data, covering the specified aspects and adhering strictly to the specified constraints.
-I will present this analysis in a formal, structured format, without narrative or conversational elements.

 ## Cash Flow Analysis of Gravita India Limited

 ### 1. Detailed Cash Flow Components (Consolidated)